Ambiguous Contracts: The Model

-Our starting point is the classic hidden-action principal-agent model of contract theory \cite[e.g.,][]{Holmstrom79,GrossmanHart83}.
-In this model, a principal seeks to incentivize an agent to take an unobservable, costly task through a \emph{contract}, which defines payments based on the observable, stochastic outcomes of the chosen action.
-We augment this model by defining the notion of an \emph{ambiguous contract}, and by specifying rational agent behavior in the face of contract ambiguity. \paragraph{Principal-agent settings -- basic ingredients.} We start by recapping the basic ingredients of a \emph{principal-agent setting} \principalAgentSetting, which will be the same independent of whether we study classic contracts or ambiguous contracts.
+Our starting point is the classic hidden-action principal-agent model of contract theory (e.g., \citet{Holmstrom79}, \citet{GrossmanHart83}, and \citet[][Chapter 4]{LaffontM09}).
+A principal (she) induces an agent (he) to take a costly, unobservable action by writing a contract that attaches payments to the observable, stochastic outcomes of the chosen action.
+We augment the model by introducing the notion of an \emph{ambiguous contract} and examining optimal ambiguous contracts.